cran/gpkg/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# gpkg - Utilities for the OGC ‘GeoPackage’ Format
+# gpkg - Utilities for the Open Geospatial Consortium ‘GeoPackage’ Format

 <!-- badges: start -->